jarmuszz/per/README.md

 Building was tested and works on: Artix, Arch, OpenBSD, NixOS and macOS.

-Thanks for Legend and grylem for testing per on NixOS and macOS respectively.
+Thanks for Legend for testing per on NixOS and for grylem for testing on macOS and for creating the manpage in mdoc format.

 Bugs report to the github repo.